Contract

 Records

 I keep brief 'process' notes which are thoughts and insights I may have about the process of working together.
-I also keep brief, factual notes which include details of facts shared such as family names or dates or things you have shared to aid my memory and to offer you the best service possible.
+I also keep brief, factual notes which include details of facts shared such as family first names or dates or things you have shared to aid my memory and to offer you the best service possible.
 I keep your initial assessment and contact information.
 I keep a signed copy of our agreement, signed by both of us.
 These are all stored securely on a password protected computer or in a locked cupboard.
+All notes and information about you are always stored securely for 7 years (or until you are 25 years old if you are under 18 at the time of our work together(, then destroyed, as required by my insurers.
+I follow all the rules of GDPR.

 Emergency contacts

-If I feel you are at risk of significant self-harm, with your permission, I will contact your GP or out of hours GP.
+If I feel you are at risk of significant self-harm, with or without your permission, I will/may contact your GP or out of hours GP.
 Counselling is not able to help in a crisis outside of sessions.
 Where there is severe triggered distress or other urgent mental health difficulties, such as suicidal thoughts, you should contact your GP or your local medical emergency numbers.
 The Samaritans number is: 116123 and is free.
 They are open 24/7 for anyone who needs to talk.

 What are the client’s commitments?